Skip to main content

 {"id": "15106858", "contents": "Arrowhead Stadium 1970s...."}

-This is a typical Wikipedia-style corpus, where id represents the document identifier and contents contains the text content.
+This is a typical Wiki corpus, where id is the unique identifier of the document, and contents is the actual text content.
+We will vectorize contents and build an index later.

 https://mintcdn.com/ultrarag/T7GffHzZitf6TThi/images/yaml.svg?fit=max&auto=format&n=T7GffHzZitf6TThi&q=85&s=69b41e79144bc908039c2ee3abbb1c3bexamples/corpus_index.yaml